Kafva/moat/README.md

 <kbd>CMD</kbd> <kbd>R</kbd>.

 ## Server setup
-The server is configured through the `Rocket.toml` file and an application specific configuration file (example in [conf/server.conf](/conf/server.conf)).
-All endpoints on the server require a secret key (passed in the HTTP header `x-creds`) which needs to be set in the environment on startup
+The server is configured through command line options and `Rocket.toml`.
+A secret key needs to be set on startup, `MOAT_KEY`, the corresponding value needs to be present in the `x-creds` header of all client requests.
 ```bash
 MOAT_KEY="secret value" cargo run --release
 ```
-Issuing `cargo run --release` will implicitly build the project.

-### HTTPS
-It is integral for the application to use HTTPS since the contents of the `x-creds` field need to be kept confidential.
-To setup HTTPS the server needs two files to be present at the root of the project:

-* `./ssl/server.crt`
-* `./ssl/server.key`
+The certificate and key used for TLS are read from `./ssl/server.{crt,key}` by default.

 The certificate needs to be signed by an entity that the iOS client trusts.
 To install your own CA as a trusted root authority on iOS:

 1. Serve up the `.crt` from a machine and download it through Safari on the iOS device
 2. This should give a prompt to install a profile for your CA
 3. To trust the certificate as a root authority go to *Settings > General > About > Certificate Trust Settings*, and toggle *Enable Full Trust for Root Certificates* for the certificate as described [here](https://apple.stackexchange.com/a/371757/290763).

 ### Newsboat `urls` file
 The feeds that are shown in the app are determined by `~/.newsboat/urls` on